-The Division of Environmental Health Sciences offers advanced graduate degree programs designed to prepare students, with prior undergraduate/graduate education in natural and physical sciences, to be leaders, with the technical knowledge and skills necessary to assume expanded roles in the research assessment of environmental exposures to humans.
+The Department of Environmental Health Sciences offers advanced graduate degree programs designed to prepare students, with prior undergraduate/graduate education in natural and physical sciences, to be leaders, with the technical knowledge and skills necessary to assume expanded roles in the research assessment of environmental exposures to humans.

 Applicants for admission to the Environmental Health Sciences graduate program must meet the general admissions requirements of the University of Massachusetts Amherst Graduate School and the department's basic admission requirements.
 The Graduate School application and more information about general admissions requirements are accessible online at the Graduate School website.

 Admission decisions are based upon all application materials.
 Successful Master's applicants generally have a GPA of 3.00 or better.
 For those with an advanced professional or doctoral degree, the Graduate Record Examination (GRE) can be waived by the department.
 A TOEFL exam is required for foreign nationals.
 A strong science background in a prospective applicant's undergraduate work is recommended.

 For information regarding admissions to the Environmental Health Sciences Department, visit our FAQ page, or contact Dr. Laura Vandenberg by email at email@example.com or by phone at 413-577-7405.